platformsh/platformsh-docs/src/development/local.md

 ## Download the code

-If you don't already have a local Git clone of your code, you can easily download it.
-From the Platform.sh UI copy the `platform get` command listed just under the action buttons on the right and run it locally on your system.

-Alternatively, you can use the CLI to get a copy of the code directly.
-Run `platform projects` to list all of the projects in your account.
+If you don't already have a local copy of your project's code, run `platform get` to download one.
+You can also run `platform projects` to list all of the projects in your account.

 ```bash
 ~/htdocs $ platform projects